Cluster Tools

 Click on these thumbnail screenshots to see them full scale.

 Design MatriX utilizes cluster analysis to untangle complex design problems and generate bottom-up design strategies, the technological core of Structured Planning and a tool for the evolution of Pattern Languages.
-Cluster Tools is a set of tools written in IDL to implement this cluster analysis process.
+Cluster Tools is a set of tools written in the Interactive Data Language (IDL) to implement this cluster analysis process.

 zoomed out